UNLINEARITY/Obsidian-CodeSpace/README.md

 2. Follows existing code style
 3. Commit messages are clear and descriptive

-For issues or suggestions, please use [GitHub Issues](https://github.com/unlinearity/obsidian-codespace/issues).
+For issues or suggestions, please use [GitHub Issues](https://github.com/unlinearity/Obsidian-Codespace/issues).

 ---

-## Changelog

-### 1.0.0 (2026-01-19)

-#### Added
-- Visual code file dashboard
-- Multi-language syntax highlighting
-- Code embedding in Markdown
-- Manual save mechanism (Ctrl+S)
-- Dynamic font size adjustment
-- Configurable display options

-#### Known Limitations
+## Known Limitations

 - Code file content not indexed by Obsidian global search
 - Find and replace functionality not implemented
-- Code completion not available

 ---